yazeedsawalha/java-interview-questions/questions/basic.md

 3. Return types of methods
 4. Argument parameters

-We will delve into each of these concepts one by one in the following questions.
-Let is start answering the interviewer:

-- `public:` It is one of the access modifiers, and it means anyone can access this method.

-- `static:` This is a keyword in Java.
-When we use it with a method, it means we can call this method without creating an object from the class.
-In other words, it belongs to the class itself.
+- `public`: An access modifier allowing the method to be accessible from anywhere.
+- `static`: Indicates that the method belongs to the class and not a specific instance.

-- `void:` This means that the method doesn't provide any information when it's called.
+- `void`: Return type indicating the method doesn't return any value.

-- `main:` This is the name of the method and serves as the starting point of a Java program.
+- `main`: The method name recognized by the JVM as the program's starting point.

-- `String[] args:` This is a way to provide information to the program when you run it using the command line.
-It's like a list of words (strings) you can use.
+- `String[] args`: Parameters for command-line arguments.

 ## 3. What are the access modifiers?

+Access modifiers in Java define the scope of access for classes, methods, and variables.
+They include:

-`default:` access modifier is without any access specifier.
-Data members, classes, and methods marked as default are accessible only within the same package.
+- `default`: No explicit modifier; accessible within the same package.

-`private:` access modifiers are marked with the keyword private and are accessible only within the class itself.
-They are not accessible by classes from the same package.
+- `private`: Accessible only within the declared class.

-`protected:` access modifiers can be accessed within the same package or by subclasses from different packages.
+- `protected`: Accessible within the same package or subclasses in different packages.

-`public:` access modifiers are accessible from everywhere.
+- `public`: Accessible from any class.

-## 4. What is the difference between Final, Finalize, and Finally?
+## 4. What is the difference between final, finalize, and finally?
-`final:` is a keyword used in Java to indicate that a variable, method, or class cannot be changed or extended.
-- When applied to a variable, it means the variable's value cannot be modified after initialization.
-- When applied to a method, it means the method cannot be overridden in subclasses.
-- When applied to a class, it means the class cannot be extended by other classes.

-`finalize:` is a method in the Object class in Java.
+Yeah this is a tricky question from the interviewer,

-It is called by the garbage collector before reclaiming an object's memory.
+- `final`: A keyword used to declare constants or prevent method overriding or inheritance.
+  - `final variable:` If you make any variable as final, you cannot change the value of final variable(It will be constant)
+  - `final method:` If you make any method as final, you cannot override it.
+  - `final class:` If you make any class as final, you cannot extend it.
-You can override the finalize method in your class to provide custom cleanup operations before an object is garbage collected.
+- `finalize`: A method in the Object class for cleanup before garbage collection.

-`finally:` is a block used in exception handling in Java (try-catch-finally).
-The finally block is used to ensure that a certain block of code is always executed, whether an exception is thrown or not.
-It is typically used for cleanup operations, like closing files or releasing resources, to ensure they are performed regardless of exceptions.
+- `finally`: A block in try-catch-finally for code that executes regardless of exceptions.

-## What is the difference between Sting, StringBuilder and StringBuffer?
+## 5. What is the difference between String, StringBuilder, and StringBuffer?

-- `String :`
+- `String`:
-    - Immutable: Once created, the value cannot be changed.
+  - Immutable: Value cannot be changed after creation
-    - Every modification creates a new `String` object.
-    - Inefficient for frequent modifications due to memory and performance overhead.
-    - Memory: Stored in the String Pool, a special area of the heap memory.
+  - Stored in the String Pool for memory efficiency.
--  `StringBuilder :`
+- `StringBuilder`:
-    - Mutable: Allows changes without creating new objects.
+  - Mutable: Can be modified without creating new objects.
-    - Not thread-safe: Cannot be safely used in a multi-threaded environment without external synchronization.
-    - Efficient for frequent modifications in single-threaded scenarios.
+  - Not thread-safe but efficient in single-threaded scenarios.
-    - Memory: Stored in the heap memory, but not in the String Pool.
-- `StringBuffer :`
+- `StringBuffer`:
-    - Mutable: Like `StringBuilder`, it allows changes without creating new objects.
-    - Thread-safe: Methods are synchronized, making it safe for use in multi-threaded environments.
+  - Mutable like StringBuilder but thread-safe.
-    - Slightly less efficient than `StringBuilder` due to overhead of synchronization.
+  - Slightly less efficient due to synchronization.
-    - Memory: Stored in the heap memory, but not in the String Pool.

 ## 6. What is the String Pool in Java?

-- **String Pool**:
-    - Special memory region where Java stores literal string values.
-    - Optimizes memory usage by storing identical strings in the same location.
-    - Strings in the pool are immutable.
-    - Achieves memory efficiency by allowing string reuse.
+The String Pool is a memory region for storing unique string literals.
+Java optimizes memory by reusing strings from this pool, enhancing performance for string manipulation.

 ## 7. What is the difference between instance variables and local variables in Java?

-- **Instance Variables**:
-    - Declared within a class but outside any method.
-    - Represents object state; accessible by all methods in the class.
-    - Have default values; exist as long as the object exists.
-- **Local Variables**:
+- `Instance Variables`: Attributes of an object, accessible throughout the

+class.

-    - Declared within methods; accessible only there.
+- `Local Variables`: Declared inside methods, accessible only within the method scope.
-    - No default values; must be initialized before use.
-    - Exist only during method execution; destroyed afterwards.

 ## 8. What does 'static' mean in Java?

-- **Static**:
-    - Indicates class-level members (variables or methods).
-    - Accessible without creating a class instance.
-    - Shared among all instances of the class.
-    - Useful for constants or utility functions.
+`static` in Java indicates that a field or method belongs to the class itself rather than an instance, allowing direct access without creating an object.

 ## 9. What is Exception Handling in Java, and what are the different types of exceptions?

-- **Exception Handling**:
-    - Mechanism to handle runtime errors, maintaining normal application flow.
-    - Uses try-catch blocks.
-- **Types of Exceptions**:
+Certainly!
+Here's an improved explanation of Exception Handling in Java, with clearer points and examples for each type of exception:

+## 9. What is Exception Handling in Java, and what are the different types of exceptions?

+Exception Handling in Java is a method to manage runtime errors, ensuring that the flow of the program does not break when an unexpected event occurs.
+It primarily uses `try-catch` blocks.
+There are two main types of exceptions in Java:

-    - **Checked Exceptions**: Checked at compile-time (e.g., `IOException`).
+- **Checked Exceptions**:
+  - These are exceptions that are checked at compile-time.
+  - The compiler requires these exceptions to be caught or declared in the method signature.
+  - Example: `IOException`, which occurs when an input/output operation fails or is interrupted.
+  - Code example:
+      ```java
+      try {
+          FileInputStream file = new FileInputStream("somefile.txt");
+          // Use file
+      } catch (IOException e) {
+          // Handle exception
+      }
+      ```

-    - **Unchecked Exceptions**: Checked at runtime (e.g., `NullPointerException`).
+- **Unchecked Exceptions**:
+  - These exceptions are not checked at compile-time, meaning the compiler does not force the programmer to handle or declare these exceptions.
+  - They usually indicate programming bugs, such as logic errors or improper use of an API.
+  - Example: `NullPointerException`, which occurs when you try to use a reference that points to no location in memory.
+  - Code example:
+      ```java
+      String text = null;
+      try {
+          System.out.println(text.length());
+      } catch (NullPointerException e) {
+          // Handle exception
+      }
+      ```

 ## 10. How does Garbage Collection work?

-- **Garbage Collection**:
-    - JVM process reclaiming memory from unused objects.
-    - Identifies and frees memory of objects no longer in use.
-    - Automatic process, prevents memory leaks and optimizes memory.
+Garbage Collection (GC) in Java is a process that automatically identifies and frees memory that is no longer in use by the program.
+It is a critical part of Java's memory management system and plays a vital role in resource management and performance optimization.

+#### Why Does Java Need Garbage Collection?
+- **Memory Efficiency**: Without GC, objects that are no longer needed would still occupy memory space, leading to inefficient memory usage.
+- **Performance Optimization**: Proper memory management ensures that applications run smoothly, without memory leaks that can degrade performance.-
+- **Programmer Convenience**: Manual memory management is prone to errors.
+GC automates this process, reducing the likelihood of issues like memory leaks and dangling pointers.

+#### Who Manages Garbage Collection?

+The Java Virtual Machine (JVM) manages Garbage Collection.
+It has a garbage collector that periodically executes to free up memory space.

+#### How Does Garbage Collection Work?
+- **Identifying Garbage**: Objects that are no longer reachable, meaning no part of your program maintains a reference to them, are considered garbage.
+- **Reclaiming Memory**: The garbage collector reclaims the memory allocated to these unreachable objects and returns it to the memory pool.

+#### What Happens If There Is No Garbage Collection?

+- The burden of memory management falls on the programmer, increasing the complexity of the code.
+- There is a higher risk of memory leaks, where unused objects continue to occupy memory, leading to inefficiency and, in severe cases, application crashes.
+- The application may suffer from increased memory usage and reduced performance over time.

 ## 11. What are the differences between JDK, JVM, and JRE?

-- **JDK (Java Development Kit)**:
-    - Full suite for Java development, including JRE and development tools.
-- **JVM (Java Virtual Machine)**:
-    - Runs Java bytecode; language-agnostic virtual machine.
-- **JRE (Java Runtime Environment)**:
+- `JDK`: Java Development Kit, the complete kit for developing Java applications.
+- `JVM`: Java Virtual Machine, executes Java bytecode and provides a runtime environment.
-    - Contains JVM and libraries for running Java programs.
+- `JRE`: Java Runtime Environment, consists of JVM and core libraries for running Java applications.

 ## 12. What do Overloading and Overriding mean in Java?

-- **Overloading**:
-    - Multiple methods with the same name but different parameters in a class.
+- `Overloading`: Defining multiple methods with the same name but different parameters.
-- **Overriding**:
-    - Subclass method providing a specific implementation of a superclass method.
+- `Overriding`: Redefining a method in a subclass that exists in the superclass.

 ## 13. What is the difference between the 'equals' method and the '==' (equality) operator in Java?

-- **'equals' Method**:
-    - Checks content equality between objects.
+- `'equals'`: A method for checking content equality between objects.
-    - Can be overridden in custom classes.
-- **'==' Operator**:
-    - Checks reference equality (whether two references point to the same object).
+- `'=='`: An operator for checking reference equality between objects.